nuvolaris/mastrogpt-starter/README.md

 You are ready to develop!

-# Developtment
+# Development

 Use:

-- `task devel` to run a local development environment
+- `devel` to run a local development environment
-- `task deploy` to deploy everything in cloud
+- `deploy` to deploy everything in cloud

-- `task cli`  python REPL for debug
+There are some other useful commands, type `task` to see them.

 # Setup and Config